DevOpsDolapo/DevOps_Projects/PROJECT 9/ReadMe.md

 ## Implementing WordPress Website With LVM Storage Management

-This project is aimed at building and managing a scalable WordPress website using AWS EC2 and LVM (Logical Volume Management) storage.
+This project is aimed at building and managing a scalable WordPress website on a 3-tier architecture using AWS EC2 and LVM (Logical Volume Management) storage.
 It is aimed at enhancing the skills needed for the deployment and maintenance of a robust WordPress site on the AWS cloud platform.

 The project will cover the following: